sqcheah/intihrms-fyp/README.md

 # FYP PROJECT 2021 - INTI HRMS
-This project is built with MERN and file storage hosting by AWS.
+This project is built with MERN and file storage hosting by AWS and frontend using Ant Design.

 This project is about leave and training management for hr.